tobyweston/paste.ly/README.md

 # Paste.ly
 IntelliJ Plugin

-Copy any text into the clipboard and hot ⌘ + ⇧ + p to paste it into your IntelliJ editor one character at a time.
+Copy any text into the clipboard and hit ⌘ + ⇧ + p to paste it into your IntelliJ editor *one character at a time*.
 Useful for pre-canned demos or if you're recording a screencast.
 Look for the menu items under `Tools`.

 Use the special characters below to control things like compilation or navigating around the editor.